monicacrespo/bootcamp-devops-student-kubernetes/01-monolith/README.md

 1. The `postgres-0` pod is deleted.
 2. The `todos-db-pv05-postgres-0` PVC corresponding to that pod being scaled down is deleted, based on the `whenScaled: Delete` policy of the Statefulset.
 3. The `mypv` PV is removed from Kubernetes, as well as the associated storage asset in the external infrastructure.
 Why?
 For two reasons:
    * The `todos-db-pv05-postgres-0` PVC was bound to `mypv` PV.
    * The `mypv` PV has a `persistentVolumeReclaimPolicy: Delete` policy set up.
 The [Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming) for a PersistentVolume tells the cluster what to do with the volume after it has been released of its claim.

-Once the pods are down, we scale them up we can verify that the data does not persist.
+Once the pods are down, if we scale them up we can verify that the data does not persist and only the initial entries are displayed "Learn Jenkins", "Learn GitLab" and "Learn K8s".

 ```bash
 $ kubectl scale --current-replicas=0 --replicas=1 sts/postgres